The classic clinical triad is emboli, new or changing murmur, and positive blood cultures.

 One small study that did PCR on valves found it to be polymicrobial more often than not (PubMed) and due to unculturable organisms; I wonder it the vegetation is being repeatedly seeded by the bacteremia of life.
 But if the patient is not responding to antibiotics, perhaps it is due to unculturable organisms.

-In prosthetic valve (and native valve (PubMed)0 endocarditis, coagulase negative staphylococci lead the list in the first year after valve replacement, then the microbiology is similar to native valve endocarditis.
+In prosthetic valve (and native valve (PubMed) endocarditis, coagulase-negative staphylococci lead the list in the first year after valve replacement, then the microbiology is similar to native valve endocarditis.
 Mycobacterium chelonae and M. lentiflavum can occur in bioprosthetic valves (PubMed).

 Culture negative endocarditis (PubMed): usually due to prior antibiotics; organisms to consider include Coxiella burnetii (the statistically most common cause), Bartonella, Legionella, Mycobacterium, Tropheryma whippeli, (also the most common cause, it depends on how you make the diagnosis (PubMed) (Pubmed)) and fungi of all types.

 Get lots of blood cultures, at least 12 hours apart if you can, BEFORE antibiotics.

 - a pearl: if the patient has MSSA and you start with Vancomycin and switch to Nafcillin, there is higher mortality, so maybe maybe patients should be on Nafcillin and Vancomycin upfront.
 Maybe (PubMed).

-All antibiotics should be given at maximum dose for age, size and CrCl.
+All antibiotics should be given at the maximum dose for age, size, and CrCl.

-- Staphylococcus aureus, left sided, native valve: 6 weeks of iv nafcillin or oxacillin > vancomycin.
+- Staphylococcus aureus, left-sided, native valve: 6 weeks of iv nafcillin or oxacillin > vancomycin.
 Aminoglycosides?
 Now passe they decrease the number of febrile days but do not decrease mortality or need for valve replacement.
-Gentamicin toxicity causes CrCr to decrease at a rate of 0.5% per day but does not adversely alter outcome (PubMed).
+Gentamicin toxicity causes CrCr to decrease at a rate of 0.5% per day but does not adversely alter the outcome (PubMed).
 Another study demonstrated that low dose gentamicin tripled the nephrotoxicity rate without altering outcomes (PubMed).